ChengChen2020/RobustPNet/README.md

     - Garbled Circuits (GC) (for non-linear layers)
     - Secret Sharing (SS) (for linear layers)
     - MiniONN, DELPHI, CryptoNAS, and DeepReDuce
-  - Quantization
-    - The networks on MNIST, CIFAR10, and medical datasets are quantized into 8 bits, 10 bits, and 16 bits respectively. (?)
-    - The PNet encoding based on FHE involves two conversions, i.e., representing all the real values into integers or fixed-point numbers by quantization, approximating non-linear activation functions into approximated linear function, e.g., square function.
 - Constrained Nonlinearity
   - (20 NIPS) CryptoNAS: Private Inference on a ReLU Budget
     - [Paper](https://arxiv.org/abs/2006.08733)